iotaheroes-community/docs/docs/game-mechanics/enemies.md

 From the beginning and independent from your Heroes' levels they all have the following three (later four) options when starting an adventure:
 - Easy
 - Medium
-- hard
+- Hard
 - Elite (Locked for now.
 Maybe playable with max level Heroes?)

-The difference between the available difficulties determines the pool of enemies of which you have to fight one that has a matching level range regadring your Heros total level.
+The difference between the available difficulties determines the pool of enemies out of which you have to fight one enemy.
+Tougher enemies give better loot.
+So first you select a difficulty and then in this difficulty there are different enemies with partially overlapping level ranges.

+Example: A Hero with level 25 would meet one of the following enemies that matches their level range at the chosen difficulty

 DISCLAIMER:
 The level ranges in the following tables are solely based on the testing and documentation of some individuals.